PythonNut/alphazero-othello/README.md

 # AlphaZero-Othello

-An implementation of the AlphaZero algorithm for playing Othello (aka.
+An implementation of the AlphaZero algorithm that plays Othello (aka.
 Reversi)

 <img width=500 src="https://raw.githubusercontent.com/PythonNut/alphazero-othello/main/figures/az_iagno_first_win.png"/>
-Figure 1: The final board after AlphaZero-Othello beat Iagno "Medium" for the first time!
+Figure 1: The final board after AlphaZero-Othello beat Iagno (Medium difficulty) for the first time!

 ## What is Othello?